davidtchiu/davidtchiu.github.io/faq/index.md

   - As a **mentor**, I will give non-judgmental advice about current academics, work, life, graduate school/job outlook.
 We might look over your resume, or do a mock interview, etc. I try to keep you in mind when I learn about opportunities that might be a good fit for you.
 There is no official method to ask for mentoring.
 The mentor-mentee relationship usually develops organically.

 - **How do I do summer research with you?**\
-  If I have a project (usually in Databases) that is available, and I think that you would be a good fit, I will reach out to you in the Spring to gauge your interest.
-But just because you don't hear from me doesn't mean you shouldn't reach out to me.
-It could just be that I'm behind on things, or it could mean that I hadn't really had time to hash out some ideas.
-I'm demanding of my research students, but I'll ensure that you're ready for the work.
-I will train you so that you have the necessary background in my area.
-I will also train you on how to "science."
-Such "sciencing" activities include: how to express problem statements and hypotheses, how to design and run experiments, how to visualize and communicate your results effectively, how to structure a technical paper, and so on.
-When the results are significant, I will ask you to co-author a paper with me for submission for publication.
+  If I have a project (usually in Databases) that is available, and I think that you would be a good fit, I will reach out to you to gauge your interest.
+But just because you don't hear from me doesn't mean you can't reach out!
+I'm demanding, but I'll ensure that you're ready for the work.
+I will train you so that you have the necessary background in my area, and on how to "science."
+Such "sciencing" activities include: how to express problem statements and hypotheses, how to design and run experiments, how to communicate your results effectively, how to structure a technical paper.

 - **Can you write me a letter of recommendation?**\
   This is one of the common questions I get asked.
 I believe that the impact of a letter begins with the reliability of its writer.
 Letter-writing is a serious responsibility, and I don't write puff pieces because I happen to like you.
 I _will_ list your weaknesses along with your strengths in your work and personality.
 If I don't feel qualified to evaluate you deeply, I may decline.
 If I agree, I would tell you any weaknesses I'd list (if any), and let you decide if you want me to proceed.